Because most burglars enter homes by simply opening unlocked doors or windowsor

 starting and completing work promptly, letting you know cost early,

-and reports the percent of each companys surveyed customers who rated
+on our surveys, and reports the percent of each companys surveyed customers

-Our Ratings Tables also report the percent of each companys surveyed
+question.
+Our Ratings Tables also report the percent of each companys

-customers who rated it adequate or superior (as opposed to inferior)
+surveyed customers who rated it adequate or superior (as opposed to

-As you can see, some companies were rated superior for doing work properly
+As you can see, a few companies were rated superior for doing work properly

-by more than 90 percent of their surveyed customers, but a few received
+by at least 90 percent of their surveyed customers, but a few others received

 such favorable ratings from less than 50 percent.